solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

   - _use enhanced fan-out_
 - you might have “overheated" shards that cause exceeding the stream limits
   - _enable shard level “**enhanced**” metrics, discussed in **[Part 1](https://dev.solita.fi/2020/05/28/kinesis-streams-part-1.html#monitoring-a-stream)**_
-  - _make the partition key as random as possible to evenly distribute records in the stream_
+  - _make partition keys as random as possible to evenly distribute records in the stream_

 ----

 And with that, it is officially the end of my two-part saga about _Kinesis Streams_!
 Of course, there is more to it than I could fit into two posts, even as huge as these ones.
 That being said, by now you should have a solid understanding of this essential and very useful service.

 Are you already using _Kinesis Streams_?
 I hope you learned something valuable!
 Are you new to _Kinesis Streams_?
 I hope this will encourage you to consider using it next time you deal with streaming data and service integration.

 As Werner Vogels would say: now go build! 😉